 Decision-makers ensure the company strategy is aligned from executive to managerial to individual goals.
 Executives and HR leaders must work together to identify the data they need in order to take action.
 Then, that data can be collected and monitored to keep workforce performance aligned with organizational objectives.

 A good HR dashboard will provide a concise and intuitive display of clear key performance indicators.
 Below are a few tips to consider when customizing or creating an HR dashboard:

-3. Dive deeper.
-Businesses must strike a delicate balance between measuring everything and measuring nothing.
-To do this, first pinpoint the challenges of each department.
-Next, determine which are related to HR.
-Then determine what metrics would provide insight into these challenges.
+- Dive deeper: To find a balance between measuring everything and measuring nothing, businesses must first pinpoint the challenges of each department, determine which are related to HR, and then, determine what metrics would provide insight into these challenges.

 Remember, a dashboard is a means to an end.
-Monitoring data alone won’t revolutionize a company; results come from taking action.
+Monitoring HR data alone won’t revolutionize a company; taking action will.
 If your HR dashboard isn’t driving informed decisions and strategies, then modify it until it does.
 Continual advantage comes from continual improvement.

 Examples of HR dashboards

-The market for HR software is huge.
 Now that you know the prerequisites for a good HR dashboard, it’s time to familiarize yourself with some examples.
-Let’s examine a few dashboards from leading HR software vendors so you can better navigate the market.
+Let’s examine a few dashboards from leading HR software vendors, so you can better navigate the market.

 Workday is a leader in enterprise HR software, and their software redefines how organizations unify data spread across multiple sources and systems.
 Workday combines big data analytics and HR into one simple, intuitive interface.